gacou54/inscriptGuideReg/README.md

 (IN DEVELOPMENT)

-In the writtin waveguides domain we have difficulties to produce a nice cylindrical guide for every inscription depth and for any substrate
+In the writtin waveguides domain we have difficulties to produce a nice cylindrical waveguide for every inscription depth and for any substrate

 This project is an attempt to have a robust code that will produce the phase pattern that we put on a SLM (Spatial Light Modulator) in the waveguides writtin setup.